CodingErik/noteTaker/README.md

 ## Deployed link

-You can see the live heroku app here (https://notestakerr.herokuapp.com/)
+You can see the live heroku app here [note taker](https://notestakerr.herokuapp.com/)